Reverend Father Joseph J. Tzougros, Economos

 Donations in lieu of flowers may be made to Saints Constantine and Helen Greek Orthodox Church, 2160 N. Wauwatosa Ave., Wauwatosa, WI 53213; Assumption Greek Orthodox Church, 11 N. 7th Street, Madison, WI 53711; or Annunciation Greek Orthodox Church, 9400 W. Congress St., Milwaukee, WI 53225.

 Visitation will be held Thursday, January 15 from 4 - 7 pm, followed by a Trisagion service; a Divine Liturgy will be held Friday, January 16 at 9 am, with funeral service at 11 am.
 All services to be held at Saints Constantine and Helen Greek Orthodox Church, 2160 N. Wauwatosa Ave., Wauwatosa, WI 53213.
-May his memory be eternal!

 Sts.
 Constantine & Helen Greek Orthodox Church